netpedro-com/gatsby-source-odoo/README.md

   plugins: [
     {
       // This plugin was designed to be declared only once (but accept as many connections as you want).
-      // Don't declare it more than once, otherwise bad things can happen (this can be easily fixed).
+      // Don't declare it more than once, otherwise bad things can happen (this can be easily improved).
       resolve: 'gatsby-source-odoo',
       options: {
         connections: [